-In 2012 and 2013, North Cascades National Park Biologists conducted exploratory snorkel surveys on two reaches of mainstem riffle habitat to assess the possibility of including this habitat in long term monitoring for WCT presence (Table 14).
-NPS biologists found that while inclusion of these mainstem riffle sites in late summer abundance surveys may be worthwhile, mainstem surveys would be difficult to perform under flows greater than 2000 cfs and thus not possible during much of the spring spawning season.
-If these surveys are conducted during the spring spawning period it is recommended that they be performed on the first survey date to take advantage of late winter low flow conditions.
+In 2012 - 2014, North Cascades National Park Biologists conducted exploratory snorkel surveys on two reaches of mainstem riffle habitat to assess the possibility of including this habitat in long term monitoring for WCT presence (Table 13).
+NPS biologists found that while inclusion of these mainstem riffle sites in late summer abundance surveys may be worthwhile, mainstem riffle surveys would be difficult to perform under flows greater than 2000 cfs and thus not feasible during much of the spring spawning season.
+These exploratory surveys will be discontinued in 2015.